 I was helped tremendously in my journey by two people.
 The first was my mother-in-law, who was diagnosed with breast cancer at the age of 31.
 She had a single mastectomy at that time.
 Fifteen years later, she developed cancer in her other breast, so that breast was removed as well.
 A vibrant, upbeat woman, she lived life to the fullest and died at 82, of non-breast-cancer-related causes.
 She became a pioneer in the field of breast cancer during the 1970's when, working with Dr. Irv Yalom at Stanford University, she started the first post-mastectomy support groups.
 Because of her life and work, the idea of mastectomy wasn't new and frightening to me, or to my husband and two sons, who supported my decision not to have reconstruction.

 I was also helped by a woman I met shortly before my surgery.
 She'd had a bilateral mastectomy eight years earlier.
 At that time, she had wanted immediate reconstruction but, due to medical concerns, was told she'd have to wait for a year.
 Six months after her mastectomy surgery, she realized that she felt very comfortable without reconstruction and had no desire to pursue it.
 She took a somewhat unorthodox approach to prostheses, having found unweighted foam forms to be the most comfortable option for her.
-An attractive woman and beautiful dresser, she conveyed a real joie de vivre.
+An attractive and beautifully-dressed woman, she conveyed a real joie de vivre.
 I never would have guessed she didn't have breasts.
 Her positive attitude inspired me and convinced me that I, too, could live happily without breasts.
 And her creative approach to finding what worked for her, rather than simply accepting the conventional belief that silicone breast forms are best, encouraged me to explore post-mastectomy options with an open mind.

 Before my surgery, I expected that I would quickly figure out what worked for me in terms of breast forms, clothing, and bathing suits.
 It turned out that finding good solutions involved more trial and error than I expected.
 And I'm continuing to learn about new options every day.
 But now that I'm fully healed, I feel confident in clothes and happy to be breast-free.